Winstars-Technology-LLC/movie-ads-creator/README.md

 2. Copy the repository URL.
 3. From a terminal window write the command: ```git clone <URL>```, where URl is a copied repository URL.

 - From a terminal window type ```cd movie-ads-creator```.
 Then type ```bash execute.sh```.
-Wait till the installation will be completed.
+Wait till the installation will be completed;

-- Now the **data** folder is linked with the Docker container.
-It means the container has access to the files in this folder and the output video will be written into this folder;
+- Find the **data** folder in **application**.
+The **data** folder is linked with the Docker container.
+It means the container has access to the files in this folder and the output video will be written into this folder.
+Copy video file and logo into **data** folder;

+- All the required applications and frameworks are installed now.
+To begin working you need to start docker container.
+To do that type the next command: ```bash run.sh``` .
+The application is running, follow this link in browser: http://0.0.0.0:80/

 - To begin working with application press '**default**';